 Closet Declutter Conclusion

-After switching to a capsule wardrobe and only keeping what I actually wear I was finally able to transform my closet to a minimalist closet.
+After switching to a capsule wardrobe and only keeping what I actually wear I was finally able to transform my closet into a minimalist closet.
 Here is a really great article about a minimalist wardrobe.

 Watch the Closet Decluttering Results – Closet Before & After: